Collect evidence of vocational competency, including:

 This requires that if a trainer and assessor is delivering training and assessment as nationally recognised training, they must hold the actual “competencies” they are delivering.
 Notice the use of the word “competencies” as opposed to the general concept of “competency”.
 This is very deliberate and is intended to ensure that the trainer holds the actual units of competency which are being delivered.
 In many cases, this is exactly what is happening.
 The trainer will often hold the actual competencies they are delivering or may hold a superseded unit of competency which can be verified on the national training register as equivalent to the current unit being delivered.
 This situation is very straight forward and is objectively compliant.
 This is not equivalent vocational competency, it is simply, vocational competency.

-- verify the evidence provided
+- verify the evidence provided by the candidate.

-When the trainer does not hold the actual units of competency or units of competency being delivered, they need to prove through providing evidence that, they are competent to deliver these units of competency.
+When the trainer does not hold the actual units of competency being delivered, they need to prove through providing evidence that, they are competent to deliver these units of competency.
 This can be very confronting for these trainers because it is probably the first time, someone has ever questioned their competency.
 This can often be after they were initially recruited and can present a challenging situation for those responsible for managing compliance.
 No matter how confronting or challenging, if the trainer does not hold the actual units of competency (or superseded units of competency) the question must be asked and it is the responsibility of both the trainer and the RTO to work together to establish the required evidence to verify equivalent vocational competency.
 If I were to propose a definition for equivalent vocational competency, it would be this:

 Equivalent Vocational Competency: A person’s current vocational knowledge and skills equal to that specified in a unit of competency, often demonstrated through evidence of prior learning and relevant vocational experience.